 During Sisi’s lifetime, the Hungarians held her in particularly high regard, not least because she supported their autonomy as the Austrian empire morphed into Austria-Hungary.

-Elisabeth’s story and eventful life has inspired numerous books, films, TV series and even musicals and operas, not all of which score high points for historical accuracy.
+Elisabeth’s story and eventful life has inspired numerous books, films (like Corsage), TV series and even musicals and operas, not all of which score high points for historical accuracy.

 The Elisabeth / Franz Joseph romance, for example, was not nearly as Disneyesque as many believe.
 The Emperor did indeed worship his wife, but the feeling could not be described as mutual.